-A graduate of Tufts University with a major in Economics & International Relations, she furthered her education at Suffolk Law School.
-After graduating from law school, she practiced law in Gloucester, specializing in fisheries issues.
+A graduate of Tufts University with a double major in Economics & International Relations, Ann-Margaret furthered her education, earning her Juris Doctor at Suffolk Law School and her master’s degree in Public Administration at Harvard Kennedy School of Government.
+Upon graduating from law school, she practiced law in Gloucester, specializing in fisheries and land use issues.
 She has served on numerous boards and commissions in the community, including Cape Ann Commercial Fisherman’s Loan Fund, Sawyer Free Library, and as an incorporator with Cape Ann Savings Bank.

-She works tirelessly on advocacy issues pertaining to fisheries, education, the disabled, small businesses and economic development for Cape Ann.
-She has spearheaded the effort to engage new technology for stock assessments to save the fishing industry and is working to retain local businesses and bring new industries like marine biotech to the area.
-In addition, she is a big supporter of the creative economy and, working with the MA Cultural Council, was instrumental in bringing Cultural Districts to Cape Ann in order to retain and expand tourism and the arts and the economic benefits they provide.
+Ann-Margaret works tirelessly on advocacy issues pertaining to fisheries, education, veterans, the disabled, small businesses and economic development for Cape Ann.
+She has spearheaded the effort to engage new technology for stock assessments to save the fishing industry, retain local businesses, and bring new opportunities to Cape Ann residents through vocational programs and industries such as marine biotechnology and the building trades.
+In addition, she is a strong supporter of the creative economy and – working with the Massachusetts Cultural Council – was instrumental in bringing Cultural Districts to Cape Ann in order to retain and expand tourism and the arts and the economic benefits they provide.